Exios66/truth-deception-architecture/External_URLs/Supporting_Literature/Markdown/README.md

 ### Cognitive Dissonance

+    1. Neural Correlates of Cognitive Dissonance and Choice-Induced Preference Change
-    1. Cognitive Dissonance: A Closer Look at the Spreading of Alternatives 2.
+    2. Cognitive Dissonance: A Closer Look at the Spreading of Alternatives 2.
     3.